cu-mkp/research-teaching-companion/content/resources/activity-sheets/breadmolding_resources-for-the-instructor.md

 ### Suggested reading on Historical Breads (to assign for class and/or further information)
-- If you only assign one piece of reading, we suggest Le Pouésard, “Pain, Ostie, Rostie” (see below).
+- If you only assign one piece of reading on breads in European history, we suggest Le Pouésard, Emma. ["Pain, Ostie, Rostie: Bread in Early Modern Europe."](https://edition640.makingandknowing.org/#/essays/ann_046_fa_16).
 ### Suggested reading on Embodied Knowledge
 - Tillmann Taape, [“The Body and the Senses in Ms. Fr.
 640: Towards a ‘Material Sensorium’.”](https://edition640.makingandknowing.org/#/essays/ann_302_ie_19)
 - Emma Le Pouésard, [“Bread as Mediating Material: Tactile Memory and Touch in Ms. Fr.
 640.”](https://edition640.makingandknowing.org/#/essays/ann_050_fa_16)
 - Ann-Sophie Lehmann, “Wedging, Throwing, Dipping and Dragging – How Motions, Tools and Materials Make Art,” *Folded Stones*, eds.
 Barbara Baert and Trees de Mits (Institute for Practice-based Research in the Arts: Ghent 2009), pp. 41-60.
 - Raymond Tallis, “Grasping the Hand,” in *The Hand: A Philosophical Inquiry into Human Being* (Edinburgh: Edinburgh University Press, 2003), 21–43
-#### Further reading (perhaps for more advanced students)
+#### Further reading on Embodied Knowledge (perhaps for more advanced students)
 - Erin O’Connor, “Embodied knowledge in glassblowing: the experience of meaning and the struggle towards proficiency,” *Sociological Review* (2007): 126-141.
 - Julian Thomas, “Phenomenology and Material Culture,” in *Handbook of Material Culture*, ed.
 Christopher Tilley et al. (Sage 2006), 43-59.
 - Tim Ingold, *The Perception of the Environment: Essays in Livelihood, Dwelling and Skill* (London and New York: Routledge, 2000), chs.
 18-19 (pp. 339-361).